Sytronik/sytronik.github.io/index.md

 - **Extracting Musical Rhythms from Repetitive Videos**
   *March - May 2017*
-  To choose rhythmically-matched music to the repetitive videos, I created a simple algorithm.
+  For the project in the lecture "Digital Image Processing (EECE551)" of POSTECH, I created a simple algorithm as the first step to choose music that rhythmically matched to the repetitive videos.
 The algorithm extracts a rough temporal regularity from repetitive videos, approximates the regularity to a typical 4/4 rhythm, and inserts a simple rhythm instrument pattern.
   [Report](/assets/extracting-musical-rhythms-report.pdf) | [Results (.zip)](/assets/extracting-musical-rhythms-results.zip)

 ## Languages